CagriCatik/Python/webpage/docs/python-guide/15_File-Management/09_Pickling.md

 print(loaded_data)  # Output: {'name': 'John', 'age': 30}
 ```

-In this example:

-- We create a dictionary `data`.
+**Explanation:**
-- We pickle the `data` dictionary into a file named `data.pickle`.
+- The `pickle.dump()` function serializes the `data` dictionary and writes it to the file `data.pickle`.
-- We then unpickle the data from the file and store it in `loaded_data`.
+- The `pickle.load()` function reads the serialized data from the file and deserializes it into the `loaded_data` dictionary.
-- Finally, we print the `loaded_data`, which should be the same as the original `data` dictionary.
+- The `wb` mode is used for writing binary data, and `rb` is used for reading binary data.

 ## Pickling Complex Objects

-Now, let's explore how to pickle more complex objects, such as class instances.
+Pickling also works with more complex Python objects, such as class instances.

+### Example: Pickling and Unpickling a Class Instance

 ```python
 class Person: